Who this is for

 Impact

-On a typical tender of 5 vendors and ~30–60 queries:| Phase | Before TruBuild | With TruBuild |
+On a typical tender of 5 bidders and 30-60 queries:| Phase | Before TruBuild | With TruBuild |

 |---|---|---|

-| Compile queries | 1–2 days | 1–2 hours |
+| Compile queries | 1-2 days | 1-2 hours with import and duplicate detection |

-| Track status | 1 day of chasing | Live dashboard |
+| Track status | 1 day of chasing | Live dashboard with overdue and at-risk counters |

-| Prep for next round | 1 day re-reading emails | Answers linked to their source questions |
+| Prep for next round | 1 day re-reading emails | Answers linked to their source queries with full history |